bilalelkouazi/lamp-deploy/README.md

 # lamp-deploy
-Basic Ansible playbook for LAMP stack.
+Basic playbook written for systems using APT packingmanager that installs apache2, php and MariaDB-server.
+Made for learning purposes.